Ishaan-RS/AI-Generated-Video-Detector/README.md

-# Deepfake Video and Audio Detection
+# AI-generated Video Detection

-This project is designed to detect deepfake videos and audio using state-of-the-art deep learning models.
-It leverages transformers and recurrent neural networks (RNNs) to analyze visual and auditory data, providing a reliable solution for identifying AI-generated content.
+This project is designed to detect AI-generated videos using state-of-the-art deep learning models.
+It leverages transfer learning and recurrent neural networks (RNNs) to analyze visual and auditory data, providing a reliable solution for identifying AI-generated content.
 The goal is to ensure content authenticity and mitigate the spread of misinformation.

 ## Features
 - **Video Analysis**: Detects tampered or AI-generated video frames using transformer-based models.